 DeCOMO, the evil high priest at a satanic Black Mass, which involved Vera Collins, Bev Houghton and Karen Winters.
 Portrayed by Peter Reynold.

-Horace DEERMAN, who was Herb Evans' best man at his and Dorrie's wedding forty years earlier.
+Horace DEERMAN, who was Herb Evans' Best Man at his and Dorrie's wedding forty years earlier.
+He was a last-minute replacement for Charlie Marshall.
 It is discovered that Horace and Herb signed the marriage certificate in the wrong places, so when Horace returns for the Evans' Ruby Anniversary celebrations and discovers the mistake, he demands his conjugal rights.
 Much to Dorrie's horror, Horace also enjoys the odd swig of methylated spirits.
+He is temporarily employed by Aldo Godolfus as a Connaught Rooms waiter, with disastrous results.
 Portrayed by Harry Lawrence.

 Neville DeGROOT, Vera Collins' stepfather from Johannesburg, South Africa, who had raped her as a young girl and, years later, arrives in Sydney to repeat the act.
 For a brief time, Vera was pregnant with his baby and Harry Collins was unable to accept that the child might be born black.
 Portrayed by Ronald Morse.